-On my Cumberland Island, Ga camping trip we stayed at the Sea Camp.
+On my Cumberland Island camping trip, we stayed at the Sea Camp.
 The sites were amazingly private.
-Our large site had so many palmettos that you couldn’t see anyone else and above a canopy of spindly live oaks.
+Our large site had so many palmettos that you couldn’t see anyone else, and we loved being beneath a canopy of spindly live oaks.
 It was gorgeous.

 Tips for Cumberland Island Camping

-You need TWO reservations.
+- You need TWO reservations.
 Make sure to get a camping reservation AND a ferry reservation.
-You’ll need both and they are separate phone calls and both will sell out, so do them at the same time.
+You’ll need both and they are separate and both will sell out, so do them at the same time.

 Preparing for a Cumberland Island Camping Trip

-Initially I was a bit intimidated to camp on Cumberland Island.
-I’m a good car camper, but when I have to be organized enough to load everything onto a ferry, and trek it a half mile to a camp site, with no Walmart in site to pick up what I forgot, I was a little nervous.
+Initially, I was a bit intimidated to camp on Cumberland Island.
+I’m a good car camper, but when I have to be organized enough to load everything onto a ferry, and trek it a half mile to a campsite, with no Walmart in sight to pick up what I forgot, I was a little nervous.

 A Tale of Two Cumberland Island Campers